Kijewski/zipsign/README.md

 For .zip files the signature gets prepended to the input document.
 This works because ZIP files can be prepended with any data as long as all relative addresses are fixed up afterwards.
-This feature is used e.g. self-extracting ZIP files.
+This feature is used e.g. in self-extracting ZIP files.